exercism/elm/exercises/concept/treasure-chest/.docs/hints.md

 ## 1. Define the TreasureChest generic custom type

 - The Elm guide has a section on [custom types][custom-types].
-- The TreasueChest custom type only has a single variant.
+- The `TreasureChest` custom type only has a single variant.
-- Idiomatically in Elm, when a custom type has a single variant, the variant and the type have the same name (in this case both would be called TreasureChest)
+- Idiomatically in Elm, when a custom type has a single variant, the variant and the type have the same name (in this case both would be called `TreasureChest`)

 ## 2. Define the getTreasure function